BarronHulver/Quick-Reference/jq-quick-reference.md

       jq '.people | .[0:2]' data5.json
   ```
 * Array or Object value Iterator: .[]
   * For an array it will iterate over all of the elements and output each one.
-The output is a list.
+The output is a list
   * For an object it will iterate over each key-value pair and output the value of each key.
-The output is a list.
+The output is a list
   ```
       jq '.people | .[]' data5.json
   ```
 * Array or Object value Iterator if : .[]?
-  * like .[], but if the input is not an array or object there are no errors (there is no output).
+  * like .[], but if the input is not an array or object there are no errors (there is no output)
   ```
       jq '.people[0].phone_numbers.home | .[]?' data5.json
   ```